 “Pepe and Lynne began the OAM Certificate program before the seminary partnered with POAMN to offer the program,” reports Sarah Erickson, director of lifelong learning at Columbia Theological Seminary.
 “Whitney is the first participant who began the program during the first year of the partnership to complete the certificate, a significant milestone.”
 Erickson reports that there are 27 active participants in the program, about a dozen of whom have completed all but the Capstone Project.

 As Trout and the other participants in the OAM Certificate program discover, the four core courses are designed to prepare individuals to more fully engage in older adult ministry in their faith community, community at large and within family networks.
 The program addresses the physical, emotional, spiritual, cognitive, moral and social development of older adults, how to develop a theological and biblical framework that fosters the care for and well-being of older adults, to become familiar with community and other resources related to older adults and to enable their congregations to develop more effective ministries among older adults in their midst.

 Ms. Pat Baker, the OAM Coordinator from the POAMN, is excited about the future of the program.
 Baker, who serves as Health & Human Services Division Director for Gwinnett County, GA, reflected recently that “I witness the important role that congregations and other faith-based groups can play in providing support for older adults, and I’m hopeful that participants in the Certificate program will help grow these networks in their home communities.”

 Older adult ministry is receiving more attention as congregations age.
 The January/February issue of Presbyterian Outlook, which focused on Spiritual Practices for all stages of Life, included an article by Certificate Graduate Desiree Youngblood.
 You can read it HERE.

-For more information on the OAM Certificate program, including links to register for the two courses in April, 2018, click HERE.
+For more information on the OAM Certificate program, click HERE.